-I am an emerging Objects Conservator with a specialization in contemporary conservation based in Brooklyn, New York.
-At present I am working as a Graduate Intern at the Brooklyn Museum, supporting the staff in preparing works for exhibition and holistically caring for the museum’s encyclopedic collection.
+I am an early career Art Conservator specializing in the preservation of three-dimensional cultural heritage and Contemporary Art based in Brooklyn, NY.
+At present, I am the Graduate Conservation Intern in Objects Conservation at the Brooklyn Museum, supporting the staff in preparing works for exhibition and holistically caring for the museum’s encyclopedic collection.
 At the completion of this work-placement, I will graduate with a Masters of Science from the Winterthur/University of Delaware Program in Art Conservation (WUDPAC).

 To supplement my graduate studies, I participated in a collaborative partnership between the WUDPAC, Voices in Contemporary Art (VoCA), and the Robert Rauschenberg Foundation (RRF) from 2018-2019.
 The focus of my research was Robert Rauschenberg’s metal paintings made on mirrored/reflective substrates from the 1980s and 90s.
 I continued this research at the University of Amsterdam where I assisted in the Interviews in Conservation Research project under the direction of Dr. Sanneke Stigter.

 I am passionate about community engagement, mentorship, and cross-disciplinary collaboration.
 I have served in various roles in the Emerging Conservation Professionals Network (ECPN) since 2016, and currently am the Digital Media Co-Officer.
 In Fall 2019, Emma Hartman, Co-officer, and I organized a webinar entitled, “Navigating the Workplace and Harnessing Community as an Emerging Conservation Professional: A Panel Discussion” and in April 2020 we launched the podcast Conservators Combatting Climate Change, to foster ambition in collection care professionals.
 More information about these initiatives can be found here.